 Women get sleep apnea too!

-It is true that as your BMI (body mass index, an indication of fat) goes up, so does your risk of OSA.
-But skinny women also get sleep apnea!
-These are the women who may not get diagnosed.
+- It is true that as your BMI and extra fat goes up, so does your risk.
+But women of normal or low BMI also get sleep apnea!

 There’s a gender gap in assessing and treating women for apnea.
 Research shows that women have lower referral rates to sleep clinics, and are underrepresented in clinical studies.
 For women, apnea historically has been overlooked, to our detriment.
 Fortunately, this IS changing, and you can help spread the word!

 - Body movement (60%)